 What is Kratom?

-Kratom is a psychotropic substance from Southeast Asia.
-It is currently categorized by the DEA as a “drug of concern” and remains legal in the United States.
-Kratom is widely sold in powders, teas, tablets, extracts, and gum on the internet and in places such as gas stations.
+Kratom is a psychotropic substance and is currently categorized by the Drug Enforcement Agency (DEA) as a “Drug and Chemical of Concern.”
+Kratom remains legal in most states and is widely sold in powders, teas, tablets, extracts, and gum on the internet and in places such as gas stations.

-The effects Kratom has on the brain depend on the amount consumed.
-In smaller amounts, the drug has a stimulant effect on the body, producing increased energy, alertness, and a similar high to that of cocaine or methamphetamines.
-In larger doses, it has the opposite effect, producing sedation and decreasing pain.
-When used in larger quantities, Kratom interacts with the opioid receptors in the brain, similar to that of prescription opioids.
+Kratom’s effects on the brain depend on the amount consumed.
+In smaller amounts, the drug acts as a stimulant in the body.
+Thereby, producing increased energy, alertness, and a similar high to that of cocaine or methamphetamines.
+In larger doses, it has the opposite effect.
+Thus, producing sedation and decreasing pain.
+When used in larger quantities, kratom interacts with the opioid receptors in the brain, similar to that of prescription opioids.

 People sometimes begin using kratom as an alternative to prescription opioids, believing it to be healthier.
-Still, kratom can be highly addictive in much of the same way.
-Kratom also carries with it many negative side effects, such as nausea, sweating, dry mouth, itching, appetite loss, hallucinations, constipation, seizures, and psychosis.
-Kratom can have serious adverse reactions when mixed with other substances such as cough syrup and illicit drugs.
-You can learn more about Kratom on WebMD.
+Still, kratom can be abused and is highly addictive in much of the same way.
+Also, kratom carries with it many negative side effects including:

 - Continuing kratom use despite negative consequences